Hydrobromic acid: Uses and reactions

+Industrially significant organic compounds prepared from hydrobromic acid include allyl bromide, the fire-retardant tetrabromobisphenol A, and bromoacetic acid.

 Synthesis

 Hydrobromic acid can be prepared in the laboratory via the reaction of Br_{2}, SO_{2}, and water.

 More typically laboratory preparations involve the production of anhydrous HBr, which is then dissolved in water.

 Hydrobromic acid has commonly been prepared industrially by reacting bromine with either sulfur or phosphorus and water.
 However, it can also be produced electrolytically.
 It can also be prepared by treating bromides with non-oxidising acids like phosphoric or acetic acids.

 Alternatively the acid can be prepared with dilute (5.8M) sulfuric acid and potassium bromide:

 Using more concentrated sulfuric acid or allowing the reaction solution to exceed 75 °C further oxidizes HBr to elemental bromine.
 The acid is further purified by filtering out the KHSO_{4} and by distilling off the water until the solution reaches an azeotrope (124.3 °C).
 The yield is approximately 85%.

 Hydrobromic acid is available commercially in various concentrations and purities.